IBM PS/ValuePoint

 The PS/ValuePoint (or just ValuePoint) personal computer was IBM's answer to the PC clone market, where the IBM PS/2 could not compete due to price and proprietary interfaces.
 Announced in October 1992 and withdrawn in July 1995, it was replaced by the IBM PC Series 300.

 Specifications and history

-These systems used standard ISA-bus architecture, SVGA graphics and IDE hard disks.
+These systems used standard Industry Standard Architecture (ISA) bus, SVGA graphics and IDE hard disks.
 Later models introduced VESA Local Bus and PCI.

 Processors range from the 386SLC-25, 486SX-25, 486DX-33, and 486DX2-66 to the Pentium 60.

 IBM PS/ValuePoints were shipped in the following form factors: